 While Dave is clearly working with the constraint of what is possible today (both on a technological and legal footing), I think this solution puts too much of a burden on the end-user, since this requires the user to maintain multiple personas across the various applications he interacts with.
 In other words, even if the persona I want to present (PII attributes, credit cards, etc) to two different applications is exactly the same, I would need to create two different personas (in effect duplicates) if I want to make sure that there is no linkability.
 One can see the potential for persona explosion.

 This is like saying that a user (who is extremely paranoid and wants no one building a consumer profile by looking at his purchase history) should maintain a different credit card (in effect tens or a few hundred) for every merchant he interacts with.
 That is completely impractical, especially for somebody that may not have much experience with credit cards.
+While websites like Cash Bytes have some great advice about managing credit cards, it’s impossible to keep track of that many.
 Now imagine if this was practical and people decided to do this, people get in massive amounts of debt just over one credit card and have to use services from the likes of SoFi to consolidate their debt into one, imagine having to consolidate debt between hundreds of cards just because someone wishes to keep their identity private, no one would allow you to.
 However, since you can even get credit cards no credit without any prior experience these days, it is getting harder and harder to find things that credit cards cannot do.
 But just like there is no recourse today for consumers in this arena (the SSN, home address information, etc that every credit card record has enables complete linking, and results in the massive databases that telemarketers thrive and live on), it seems that there are no legal and technological solutions enabling the consumer to use the same persona while guaranteeing non-linkability.
 It’s an interesting problem that I think needs to be addressed by the identity community, because if it isn’t, linking of our online identities will happen (whether we want it or not), because the burden of maintaining multiple personas is just too much work, and user habits will prevail (just like it does in the matter of username-passwords).